-We have removed the MAX through February 8, 2020, to offer reliability to our operation and stability for our Customers.
-Based on continued uncertainty around the timing of MAX return to service, the Company soon plans to proactively remove the MAX from its flight schedule through March 6, 2020.
+We previously removed the MAX through June 6, 2020, to offer reliability to our operation and stability for our Customers.
+Based on continued uncertainty around the timing of MAX return to service, the Company is proactively removing the MAX from its flight schedule through August 10, 2020.

 We offer our apologies to our Customers impacted by this change, and we thank them for their continued patience.

 How soon will I know if my upcoming flight has been impacted?

 Our goal is to operate our planned schedule with as few cancellations and as little impact to our Customers as possible.
 To support our Customers, our Teams are working diligently to increase reliability and reduce the amount of last-minute flight changes caused by the MAX groundings.

 Currently, we are amending our flight schedule through August 10, 2020, to incorporate changes that will occur as a result of our MAX aircraft remaining out of service.
 We are taking steps to proactively notify Customers affected by these changes.

 Please know there are still other factors to consider when traveling that have the potential to impact a scheduled flight on any given day.
 These factors include but are not limited to weather, unscheduled maintenance, operational delays, etc. As your flight date approaches, you can track the status of your flight using our Flight Status Tool on Southwest.com .